In Religious Education pupils investigate the changing world and how we relate to it, as well as trying to make sense of it.

 Our aim is to develop our pupils’ religious literacy as well as introducing them to a wide variety of perspectives for them to then reflect on and analyse.
 We wish to develop deep thinkers who are armed with the skills and knowledge required to live in Britain today.

 Key Stage 3

-Religious Education is taught following the locally agreed SACRE syllabus which is currently being reviewed.
-At least 50% of the time is spent studying Christianity and its’ impact on us and British law, with the remainder introducing pupils to the other five major world faiths as well as not religious stances.
-Through a range of strategies, including thinking skills, role play, discussions and debates, we consider our thoughts and motives on many issues.
+Religious Education is taught following the locally agreed SACRE syllabus which was updated in 2017 with Miss Tomlinson being part of the working party.
+At least 50% of the time is spent studying Christianity and its’ impact on us and British law, with the remainder introducing pupils to the other five major world faiths as well as non-

 Key Stage 4

-All pupils receive one core lesson at Key Stage 4.
-These lessons are designed to prepare pupils for the wider world.
+All pupils receive one core lesson at Key Stage 4 which incorporates our RE, Citizenship and PSHE curriculum.
+These lessons are designed to develop pupils and prepare them for the wider world.
 There is no formal GCSE qualification but these lessons provide opportunity for reflection, philosophical debate and development of analytical skills.
 Topics reinforce learning for those on the GCSE course as well as ensuring our students are ready to be active citizens when they leave our school.
-We cover topics such as: Life Skills, Religion & Sport, Drug Awareness, , Medical Ethics and Relationships.
-Lessons are designed to be informative and interesting; we aim to have an ‘Active’ element in each unit, e.g. First Aid certificate, Spirited Arts competition.
+We cover topics such as: Life Skills, Crime and Punishment, Drug Awareness, Medical Ethics and Relationships.
+Lessons are designed to be informative, challenging and engaging.

 GCSE Religious Studies